borerobe/workiz_salenide_appium/README.md

 * Make sure you have appium server running (On default host and port - `127.0.0.1:4723`)
 * Your Emulator/Real Device is opened/connected.
 To check you can run `adb devices -l` in your Terminal from `%ANDROID_HOME%/platform-tools`.
 If your device appears in the list it means you can run tests on it.

-    >[!Note]
+>[!NOTE]
-    Now tests are configured to run on my personal mobile device where Workiz app is already installed.
+>Now tests are configured to run on my personal mobile device where Workiz app is already installed.
 To reconfigure that you should add your device/app capabilities to `AndroidDriverProvider`.
 You can find info about needed capabilities in [Appium docs](https://appium.io/docs/en/2.2/guides/caps/).

 * Run `mvn clean test`